Madeline E. McNeeley

 Email: Email Molly

-Molly graduated summa cum laude from the University of Tennessee College of Law in 2008, where she was Executive Editor of the Tennessee Law Review and served on the UT Pro Bono Executive Board.
-She was selected to the Order of the Coif and received the Cunningham Excellence in Legal Writing Award.
+Molly graduated summa cum laude from the University of Tennessee College of Law, where she was Executive Editor of the Tennessee Law Review and was selected to the Order of the Coif.
 She also earned B.A. and B.S. degrees, magna cum laude, from the University of Tennessee and an M.S. degree from the University of Maryland at College Park.
 She previously worked as a research survey methodologist on studies of substance use, mental health, and other social issues.

 She is admitted to practice in all state courts of Tennessee and Georgia, all U.S. District Courts in Georgia, and the U.S. Courts of Appeals for the 4th and 11th Circuits.